AChezick/Capstone2/README.md

 Steps in Experiment:

 1. Put camps in-order by end date
-2. Remove overlap (if  for Camp D , Camps A,B & C, end  before Camp D, the patient data from Camp A,B &C would be used to train the [SVC,Logistic Regression, KNN] to predict Camp D’s patient attendance).
+2a.
+Remove overlap (if  for Camp D , Camps A,B & C, end  before Camp D, the patient data from Camp A,B &C would be used to train the [SVC,Logistic Regression, KNN] to predict Camp D’s patient attendance).
+2b.
 However, if Camp C starts before D but does not end before D starts Camp C ‘s results can’t be used to train the bandits [SVC,Logistic Regression, KNN].
+3. Append model results to data frame

+Steps for modified Thompson Sampling:

+I modified the traditional Thompson Sampling steps to impose a small penality if a bandit is chosen and the beta

 ## Results

 Win = Correct prediction of a random patient's attendance for that camp.

-Initial results are mixed, with some camps having higher prediction rates and some being lower.
+Initial results are mixed, with some camps having himproved prediction rates and some being worse.
+The data below can't

 Question to ponder:
 - Is there conflicting data?